abhishekamralkar/covincli/README.md

 Note:

      - The CLI is still WIP and the arguments may change over the period of time.
-     - This is a fun project for me.
+     - This is a  project for me.
-     - I am not Python expert
+     - I am not Python expert.
+The code might not be well organised or upto mark as of now.
+       But I will definitely try to make it upto mark.

 ## Run CLI